The department’s Twitter account is now live! If you are on Twitter, be sure to give us a follow! Here’s the link

 Read the Student QuickStart Guide

 Hi, and welcome to the Department of Sociology.
 We have a strong and vibrant department, currently consisting of nine Sociologists.
-Our specializations are in Borderland Studies, especially as they relate to Race/Ethnicity, Inequality, Alternative Economies, Social Movements, and Environmental Sociology; as well as Gender/Sexualities.
-Our numbers have grown over the past 11 years, where we had 39 total majors (grad and undergrad) in 2003, this past year we had 226.
+Our specializations are in Borderland Studies, especially as they relate to Race/Ethnicity, Inequality, Alternative Economies, Social Movements, and Environmental Sociology; as well as Popular Culture .
+Our numbers have grown over the past 15 years, where we had 39 total majors (grad and undergrad) in 2003, this past year we had over 200.
 This unprecedented growth has been due in large part to an active, involved collection of faculty who has made it their goal to reach out and help our students be the best they can be.
 Please feel free to call, email, or stop by the Department of Sociology and I will gladly share our vision and your future with you.